deeplearning4j/deeplearning4j/rotten_tomatoes_sentiment_analysis.md

 Vectorization is the process of breaking unstructured data up into a set of features, each of them distinct aspects of the raw data.
 Each feature is a vector in itself.
 The two representations we focus on here are word vectors (context, one vector per word which captures its proximity to other words around it) and word count vectors (document level, no context, captures the presence or absence of a word).

-When we iterate over a dataset, we retrieve data in a certain order, and often from multiple locations.
-If multiple locations are involved, we want to make data pipeline retrieval for each potential end point isolated and testable.
+When we iterate over a dataset, we retrieve data in a certain order, often from multiple locations.
+If multiple locations are involved, we want to make the data pipeline retrieval process for each potential end point isolated and testable.
 We do that with a DataFetcher.

 ### DataFetcher

 As its name implies, a DataFetcher handles data retrieval.
-Data may live in any number of places including AWS, your file system, or even just mysql.
-When you do feature vector composition from different sources, you want to ensure these aspects of a data pipeline are isolated.
-With this in mind, let's look at how to fetch data from a csv and parse it.
+Data may live on Amazon Web Services, your local file system, or MySQL.
+The DataFetcher handles feature vector composition with a process specific to each data source.
+With this in mind, let's fetch data from a CSV and parse it.

-We will be building a data fetcher to do this.

 ## CSV Processing

-As part of deeplearning4j for handling of csv values we have a wonderful csv library that allows us to do the following:
+Deeplearning4j a csv library that allows us to handle CSV values in the following way:

         CSV csv1 = CSV.separator('\t')
                 .ignoreLeadingWhiteSpace().skipLines(1)